Mothra: Heisei (1992–1998)

 1992's Godzilla vs. Mothra portrays Mothra as a guardian of the Earth who presided over an advanced civilization over 12,000 years ago.
-When the civilization created a device designed to control the Earth's climate, the Earth responded by creating the Black Mothra, Battra – which Mothra defeated, but not before the civilization was wiped out.
+When the civilization created a device designed to control the Earth's climate, the Earth responded by creating the Black Mothra, Battra, which Mothra defeated, but not before the civilization was wiped out.
 Mothra's egg is later discovered in 1992 on Infant Island by the Marutomo real estate agency, which seeks to exploit it and Mothra's priestesses for profit.
-The egg hatches during a fight between Godzilla and a resurrected Battra, and the larva later attacks Tokyo in order to save its priestesses.
-Mothra forms a cocoon around the National Diet Building, attains its adult form, then briefly fights Battra before joining forces with him in order to fight Godzilla.
+The egg hatches during a fight between Godzilla and a resurrected Battra, and the larva later attacks Tokyo in order to save her priestesses.
+Mothra forms a cocoon around the National Diet Building, attains her adult form, then briefly fights Battra before joining forces with him in order to fight Godzilla.
 Battra dies in the attempt and Mothra pledges to fulfill her fallen comrade's role in preventing a meteorite from devastating the Earth in 1999.

 In Godzilla vs. SpaceGodzilla, Mothra detected SpaceGodzilla's advance towards Earth and sends her priestesses to warn the planet of his arrival.

 The Rebirth of Mothra trilogy is separate from the Godzilla Heisei continuity and portrays Mothra as the last remaining member of a species of giant moths who guard the Elias' civilization.
 This civilization was destroyed millions of years ago by the dragon Desghidorah, whom Mothra defeated.
 Mothra lays an egg in modern times, but is too weak to fight Desghidorah once it returns.
-The egg hatches and the new Mothra, a male larva named Mothra Leo, goes to protect his mother, but sadly Mothra is mortally wounded by Desghidorah while Leo is still too weak to injure the dragon.
-After Mothra dies, Leo metamorphoses into an adult, then manages to kill Desghidorah.
+The egg hatches and the new Mothra, goes to protect her mother, but sadly Mothra is fatally wounded by Desghidorah while the larva is still too weak to combat the dragon.
+After Mothra dies, the new Mothra metamorphoses into an adult, then manages to kill Desghidorah.

-Leo returns in Rebirth of Mothra II, where he acquires a new and more powerful form in order to fight the pollution monster Dagahra.
+Mothra returns in Rebirth of Mothra II, where she acquires a new and more powerful form in order to fight the pollution monster Dagahra.

-In Rebirth of Mothra III, Leo is forced to travel backwards through time to the Cretaceous Period in order to retroactively kill the space dragon King Ghidorah.
-After seemingly defeating Ghidorah's younger form in the Cretaceous, Leo hibernates in a cocoon constructed by an ancestral Mothra species for 65 million years until the present day, where he defeats King Ghidorah's far stronger modern form with a new, equally strong form of his own.
+In Rebirth of Mothra III, Mothra is forced to travel backwards through time to the Cretaceous Period in order to retroactively kill the space dragon King Ghidorah and remove Ghidorah from history.
+After seemingly defeating Ghidorah's younger form in the Cretaceous period, Mothra hibernates in a cocoon constructed by an ancestral Mothra larvae for 65 million years until the present day, where she defeats Ghidorah's far stronger modern form with a new, equally strong form of her own.